-TransferWise have been around since 2011, but they’ve only fairly recently set up in Japan.
+TransferWise have been around globally since 2011.
 They allow you to transfer your funds to a local bank account before they get whisked overseas.
 The main benefit of TransferWise is they don’t make money on the exchange rate, and they try to make the whole procedure as fast, smooth and painless as possible.

 The cost structure is this: You pay a fixed fee, plus a percentage of the total amount.
 What you pay depends on which currencies you’re using, but it’s very reasonable for most of the major ones.
 The exchange rates (when we checked) were almost identical to those on exchange rate reference site xe.com, which lists mid-market rates.

 How to use TransferWise

 To transfer, you go to their site and put in the amount that you want to send (in either the source or target currency), then you enter your details.
 You’ll be asked to upload photos of either your “My Number” notification (that’s the plain piece of paper) or your My Number photo ID.
 If you have the photo ID, that’s all you need to upload; if not, you’ll need to upload a scan or pic of some other photo ID, such as a Japanese driver’s license or a foreign resident’s card.

 Once you’ve uploaded your docs, you’ll get a confirmation screen with the details of your transaction.
 After you agree to this, you’ll get information of a local account at Mitsubishi Tokyo UFJ to transfer the total amount to.
 You can go ahead and make the transfer.
 (Note that if you’ve signed up for a new account, the transaction won’t go through until your documents have been checked off.)
 You can download the app for easy transactions going forward.